distantnative/panel-bar/README.md

 # Known Problems <a id="Problems"></a>
 **X-Frame-Options**
-If you have set the `X-Frame-Options` in your `.htaccess` to `DENY`, PanelBar will not be able to display the panel in its embedded iFrame mode.
-PanelBar tries to detect this barrier and then switch to plain links.
+If you have set the `X-Frame-Options` in your `.htaccess` to `DENY`, panelBar will not be able to display the panel in its embedded iFrame mode. panelBar tries to detect this barrier and then switch to plain links.

 &nbsp;